-The Scottish Summit ("SS") community is made up of a network of people with a common agenda, cause, and interests, who collaborate by sharing ideas, information, and resources.
-It is of utmost importance to the SS that each and every person attending one of our conferences and events has a positive and rewarding experience and to that end, we invite all sponsors, volunteers, speakers, attendees, vendors, and others ("Participants") to help us realize a safe, respectful, and positive experience for everyone.
-When you participate in an event hosted by the SS you are contributing to the overall experience, which makes us all accountable to each other.
+The Scottish Summit community is made up of a network of people with a common agenda, cause, and interests, who collaborate by sharing ideas, information, and resources.
+It is of utmost importance to the Scottish Summit that each and every person attending one of our conferences and events has a positive and rewarding experience and to that end, we invite all sponsors, volunteers, speakers, attendees, vendors, and others ("Participants") to help us realize a safe, respectful, and positive experience for everyone.
+When you participate in an event hosted by the Scottish Summit you are contributing to the overall experience, which makes us all accountable to each other.

-The SS has established this Code of Conduct to provide guidelines to Participants and to ensure that all Participants understand what behavior is expected, and what behavior will not be tolerated at an SS event.
-The SS expects all Participants to abide by this Code of Conduct at all events.
+The Scottish Summit has established this Code of Conduct to provide guidelines to Participants and to ensure that all Participants understand what behavior is expected, and what behavior will not be tolerated at an Scottish Summit event.
+The Scottish Summit expects all Participants to abide by this Code of Conduct at all events.
 This includes conference-related social events at off-site locations, and in related online communities and social media.

-The SS is dedicated to providing a harassment-free and inclusive event experience for everyone regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or other protected category.
+The Scottish Summit is dedicated to providing a harassment-free and inclusive event experience for everyone regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or other protected category.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 - Be considerate and respectful to all community members.

 - Refrain from demeaning, discriminatory, or harassing behavior, materials, and speech.

 - Speak up if they observe anything at an event that conflicts with this Code of Conduct.
 If you are being harassed or feel uncomfortable, notice that someone else is being harassed, or have any other concerns, please contact a member of the Scottish Summit volunteer staff immediately.